 Oregano is a leafy herbal plant whose leaves are used in both food flavoring and as medicinal treatments.
-The herb is often used for gastrointestinal (GI) disorders, respiratory tract disorders, menstrual difficulties and others, including:
+The herb is often used for gastrointestinal (GI) disorders, respiratory tract disorders, and menstrual difficulties.
+Other oregano health benefits include:

 - Bronchitis, coughs, croup, and asthma